Alibakhshov/Fake-News-Detector-Bot/README.md

 The project reads the bot token from the `.env` file.
 Ensure the token is placed there correctly.

 Additionally, ensure that the required files are in the correct directories:
-- **Model and Vectorizer**: Ensure that the logistic regression model and TF-IDF vectorizer are in the root directory.
+- **Model and Vectorizer**: Ensure that the logistic regression model and TF-IDF vectorizer are in the `models` folder.
 - **CSV Training Data**: Ensure the file `fake_and_real_news.csv` is located at `models/data/fake_and_real_news.csv`.

 ---